Buddhist temple food pantry a lifeline for Nepalese students

 “We save the money from the food and we can pay the extra things, like rent,” Shaesta said.

-Pantry volunteer Deshen Karmo Sherpa, a 16-year-old who was born in the United States to Nepalese parents, said she was moved to support it because she saw a community in need.
+Pantry volunteer Dechhen Karmo Sherpa, a 16-year-old who was born in the United States to Nepalese parents, said she was moved to support it because she saw a community in need.

 It was “a way to actually give back,” she said, “in a time where you feel so helpless.”

-Note: This story was first published on February 14, 2021.
-It was updated on February 16, 2021 to correct the spelling of pantry volunteer Dechhen Karmo Sherpa’s name.